tarbell-project/tarbell/tarbell/docs/tutorial.rst

 .. note::

-  You'll only need to touch the library_css block if you need to do something like override the version of Bootstrap included here.
-Otherwise, for adding project-wide styles, edit the base.css file.
+  You'll only need to touch the library_css block if you need to do something like override the version of Bootstrap included here.Otherwise, for adding project-wide styles, edit the base.css file.

 In your project root (i.e., not in base), create a css folder.
 Inside that, create a new style.css file and add some CSS rules::